niekvleeuwen/arduinOS/README.md

 # arduinOS
 Use simulated multithreading to run multiple programs written in byte code at the same time.

+### Overview
+During the course operating systems 2 I built my own operating system for an Arduino Uno: ArduinOS.
+The Arduino can be programmed via an IDE in C, but can only run one program at a time.
+To start another program it has to be flashed again.
+Also the microcontroller does not have a file system.

+I have built an "operating system" that can run multiple programs at the same time (multitasking), and has a file system in which files can be stored even if the power supply fails.
+The OS runs programs consisting of byte code.

 ### Core features
 * CLI
 * Filesystem